-This document covers the creation of the Estonian Qualifications Framework (EstQF) and referencing it to the European Qualifications Framework for Lifelong Learning (EQF).
+This version of the document referencing the Estonian Qualifications Framework (EstQF) to the European Qualifications Framework for Lifelong Learning (EQF) has been developed in the process of revising the report prepared during 2008-2011.
 The report also self-certifies the compatibility of the Estonian Qualifications Framework for Higher Education (EstQF-HE) with the Qualifications Framework for the European Higher Education Area (QF-EHEA).

-The document has been created on the basis of wide discussions with the EstQF and the EstQF-HE stakeholders in Estonia.
-It has been presented to the European Commission for external evaluation of the referencing quality.
+The document has been created on the basis of discussions with the EstQF and the EstQF-HE stakeholders in Estonia, and reflects major developments in the EstQF caused by changes in the legal framework during the period 2011-2014.
+It has been presented to the EQF Advisory Group (AG) for external evaluation of the referencing quality on 15 April 2015.
+The report was amended following the EQF AG recommendations.